 PediatricsOur commitment to advance the scientific investigation of medical therapies in children begins at the bedside.
 We know firsthand the limits and risks of providing treatments based on evidence generated through studies carried out in adults.
 Through innovative design methods and data monitoring, our faculty is leading the world in expanding the impact of pediatric research.

-Protect Our Most Vulnerable Population
+Protecting Our Most

 The safety and well-being of children must be at the center of all pediatric clinical research.
 Our Pediatrics faculty ensures this at every step.
 They—along with our statistical faculty, site and data management experts, and project leaders—work closely with sponsors at all stages of a study to ensure accurate and efficient execution.